 Short-term Care: Rehospitalizations

-In Gardner Rehabilitation and Nursing Center, 17.66 Percentage of Residents Rehospitalized
+In Gardner Rehabilitation and Nursing Center, 14.48% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Gardner Rehabilitation and Nursing Center, 10.93 Percentage of Patients
+In Gardner Rehabilitation and Nursing Center, 23.71% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Gardner Rehabilitation and Nursing Center, 71.35% Percentage of Resident
+In Gardner Rehabilitation and Nursing Center, 76.13% of Resident

-This datapoint is a measure of the percent of short-term care patients who saw functional improvements, such as with activities of daily living.
-Some argue this is a measure of rehabilitation services.
+Measures the percent of short-term stay patients who saw functional improvements, such as with activities of daily living.
+Many argue that this is a measure of a facility's rehabilitation services.

 Nearby Hospitals